 Either bare concrete walls, bare brickwork, bare stone, plastered or tiled.

 If you are tempted by the recent series "The World's Most Extraordinary Homes"; or the recent publicity following the refurbishment of the brutalist South Bank Centre in London; or my argument you should maximise thermal mass, then you might deliberately have concrete walls inside and your insulation envelope outside.

-You then have the choice between plastering and tiling your concrete or leaving it deliberately bare.
+You then have the choice between plastering and tiling your concrete, covering it in brick or stone or leaving it deliberately bare.